MahmudulAlam/Fingertip-Mixed-Reality/README.md

 # Fingertip-Mixed-Reality
 In this project, a thumb and index fingertip detection and tracking system for seamless interaction with a virtual 3D object in the
 MR environment is developed.
-First, a two stage convolutional neural networks (CNN) is used to detect hand and fingertip and using the information of the fingertip position, the scale of a virtual 3D object is controlled.
+First, a two-stage convolutional neural network (CNN) is used to detect hand and fingertip and using the information of the fingertip position, the scale of a virtual 3D object is controlled.

 ## Dataset